 - Supply of goods where the VAT payer has not deducted any proportion of the VAT on purchases and/or importation thereof (certain conditions apply).

 Sale and contribution in kind of a business or part of a business is treated as being out of scope of VAT (under certain conditions).

 EU customs law is applicable in full.

-EU customs law, also known as the Union Customs Code, compiles the rules, arrangements, and procedures applicable to goods traded between the European Community and non-member countries.
-The Union Customs Code indicates an obligation on a person to pay the amount of the import or export duties that apply to specific goods under the Community provisions in force.
+EU customs law, also known as the Union Customs Code, compiles the rules, arrangements, and procedures applicable to goods traded between the EU and non-member countries.
+The Union Customs Code indicates an obligation on a person to pay the amount of the import or export duties that apply to specific goods under the EU provisions in force.
 The application of the EU customs law means that:

 - trade between Lithuania and other EU countries is customs-free

 - imports from non-EU countries are subject to EU customs tariffs, and